bioinfologics/w2rap/README.md

 ```

 The reads in gaps are reads which do not fall on a contig at all.
-As we have reasonable read coverage and have used a kat plot o check that information from the reads is not missing in the contigs, most of the reads should map at least partially to the contigs, which they do.
+As we have reasonable read coverage and have used a kat plot to check that information from the reads is not missing in the contigs, most of the reads should map at least partially to the contigs, which they do.
 The total number of reads is larger than the number of reads in gaps plus the number of reads on contigs because some reads map partially to a contig, and hang off the end.

 After the mapping has completed successfully, it's time to do the scaffolding.
 By default, `s_scaff` will scaffold in insert size order, from the smallest to the largest.
 To change this order, specify the `rank` field in the configuration file.
 Though `s_scaff` makes its own insert size estimates, it bases this ordering on the user specified insert sizes, so it is important that these are correct.
 You can check the following part of the log to make sure that the insert sizes calculated by `s_scaff` are similar to those specified in the config file: